ferdinandyb/maildir-rank-addr/README.md

 **maildir**

 The paths to the folders that will be scanned.
 No default is set for this.
-These actually do NOT need to be maildir format folders, it only assumes that each file is an email (it will skip any hidden files and anything that is in a folder called `tmp`).
+These actually do NOT need to be maildir format folders, it will try to read all files as an email or an mbox (it will skip any hidden files and anything that is in a folder called `tmp` or `.notmuch`).

 **outputpath**